keithasaurus/koda-validate/docs/how_to/metadata.rst

     - string validator

-This just generated a very simple output, for a tiny subset of the :class:`Validator`\s, but it's easy to use the same approach to produce arbitrary outputs.
+This just generated a very simple output, for a tiny subset of the :class:`Validator`\s, but it's easy to expand the same approach to produce arbitrary outputs for a wide range of validators.